Arvinvx/ArvinVx/README.md

 # Arvin
-**AI Research Engineer · CS Student · Builder**

-I research and build **AI systems, AI software, and intelligent agents**, with a focus on **machine learning, neural networks, robotics, and autonomous systems**.

 I started by building **backend systems and AI systems**, and gradually moved deeper into machine learning, neural networks, and AI research.